d3cker/ElectrumXDocker/README.md

 ### Starting the contianer

-For ElectrumX configuration details, please visit it's Github repository: https://github.com/spesmilo/electrumx/blob/master/docs/ In this example ElectrumX will:
+For ElectrumX configuration details, please visit its Github repository: https://github.com/spesmilo/electrumx/blob/master/docs/ In this example ElectrumX will:
 - use `/electrumdb` mounted from host machine